qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 rm python-3-12-3.tgz
 ```
 Now Python 3.12.3 is in the home directory.
-We will delete the Klipper virtual enviroment and recreate it.
+We will delete the Klipper virtual environment and recreate it.
 Don't worry this will not touch any of your user data, but **you will need to reinstall any klipper plugins after this.**

 ```bash
 sudo rm -rf klippy-env